egelloC · Crack the College Code

 $20K+ Private Consultants

-They charge by the year, so most California families end up dropping $40K to $80K across high school.
-And the 'national playbook' approach actively misfires for UC applications, which have completely different rules than Common App schools.
+They charge by the year, so most families end up dropping $40K to $80K across high school.
+And the one-size-fits-all playbook actively misfires for the UC system, which has completely different rules than Common App schools.

 Free Essay Examples Online

 No context.
-You read a 'Harvard admit essay' but you don't know the student's profile, major, or whether they had a recruited spike pushing them through.
+You read a 'Harvard admit essay' but you don't know whether it's a Common App personal statement or a school-specific supplement, what the topic is in one line, or whether the kid had a recruited spike pushing them through.
 Without context, the essay teaches you nothing transferable.

 The Method